JCurley10/Jeopardy_nlp/README.md

 This varied slightly than my own assumptions, which are:
 - easy clues: Less than $800 in either round, and not a dailty double
 - average clues: over $800 in round 1, $1200 in round 2, or a daily double in round 1
-- hard clues: over $1200 in round 2, a daily double in round 2, or final jeopardy
+- hard clues: over $1200 in round 2, a daily double in round 2, or final Jeopardy

 **Thanks**<p>
 - A special thank you to Galvanize instructors and residents Kayla, Chris, Rosie, Martha, Alex, and Jenny, and to my scrum group of fellow NLP investigators: Pedro, Ian, Jeff and Devon. <p>
-- This project is dedicated to the late Alex Trebec, the beloved host of *Jeopardy!* for 37 seasons, and to my friend Laura whose love of Jeopardy inspired this investigation.
+- This project is dedicated to the late Alex Trebec, the beloved host of "Jeopardy!" for 37 seasons, and to my friend Laura whose love of "Jeopardy!" inspired this investigation.